 Fixed Exchange Ratio Despite Change in Relative Stock Prices; Risks Relating to Exchangeable Share Election.
-Pursuant to the Transactions, Discreet Shareholders effectively will receive either 0.525 New Discreet Exchangeable Shares or 0.525 shares of Autodesk Common Stock for each Discreet Common Share.
+Pursuant to the Transactions, Discreet Shareholders effectively will receive either 0.48 New Discreet Exchangeable Shares or 0.48 shares of Autodesk Common Stock for each Discreet Common Share.
 In turn, each New Discreet Exchangeable Share will be exchangeable after the Effective Time at the option of the holder into one share of Autodesk Common Stock.
 This Exchange Ratio is fixed and will not be adjusted in the event of any increase or decrease in the market price of either the Autodesk Common Stock or the Discreet Common Shares.
 Consequently, the implied value of the exchange to Discreet Shareholders will change as the market price of the Autodesk Common Stock fluctuates.
 The Autodesk Common Stock and Discreet Common Shares historically have been subject to substantial price volatility.
 Variations in the market price of the Autodesk Common Stock may be the result of changes in the business, operations or prospects of Autodesk or Discreet, market assessments of the synergistic value of the Transactions or likelihood that the Transactions will be consummated and the timing thereof, dilutive issuances of additional shares of Autodesk Common Stock (including the shares to be issued in the Reissuance Offering), general market and economic conditions or other factors.
 No assurance can be given as to the market prices of Autodesk Common Stock or Discreet Common Shares at any time before the Effective Time or as to the market price of Autodesk Common Stock at any time thereafter.
 The specific dollar value of the consideration to be received by Discreet Shareholders upon consummation of the Transactions will depend on the market price of Autodesk Common Stock at the Effective Time.
 In the event that the market price of Autodesk Common Stock decreases or increases prior to the Effective Time, the market value at the Effective Time of the Autodesk Common Stock to be received by Discreet Shareholders upon consummation of the Transactions would correspondingly decrease or increase.
 Discreet Shareholders are therefore encouraged to obtain current market quotations for the Autodesk Common Stock and the Discreet Common Shares.
-Similarly, the specific dollar value of the consideration to be received by Discreet Shareholders who receive New Discreet Exchangeable Shares will depend on the market price of the Autodesk Common Stock on the date the underlying shares of Autodesk Common Stock are ultimately delivered to such holder.
-It will typically take between three and ten business days after the applicable Retraction Request for Discreet Shareholders who hold Exchangeable Shares to receive the certificate representing their Autodesk Common Stock, depending upon the period specified by such holders in their Retraction Request.
-During this three to ten business day period, the market price of the Autodesk Common Stock may increase or decrease.
-In the event that the market price of the Autodesk Common Stock decreases or increases subsequent to the applicable Retraction Request but prior to the applicable Retraction Date, the market value at the Retraction Date of the Autodesk Common Stock will correspondingly decrease or increase.
-Accordingly, Discreet Shareholders who hold New Discreet Exchangeable Shares may not be able to determine at the time they make a Retraction Request the implied value of the consideration they will receive upon exchange at the Retraction Date due to these mechanical steps.
-See ..
-"Market Price and Dividend Information" and "Terms of the Transactions--Description of New Discreet Exchangeable Shares."
+As of December , 1998, the market value of the fraction of a share of Autodesk Common Stock to be received in the Transactions by Discreet Shareholders in exchange for each Discreet Common Share was equal to \$ .
+In addition, Discreet Shareholders who hold New Discreet Exchangeable Shares may not be able to determine at the time they make a request to exchange such New Discreet Exchangeable Shares for Autodesk Common Stock the implied value of the consideration they will receive upon exchange.
+See "Risk Factors--Risks Relating to Timing of Exchange of New Discreet Exchangeable Shares for Autodesk Common Stock," "Market Price and Dividend Information" and "Terms of the Transactions--Description of New Discreet Exchangeable Shares."